 Terminal Illness is not clearly defined, and can be open to interpretation, such as removal of breathing and feeding support (applies to the disabled), voluntary refusal of food and drink, and anorexia.

-Pain and suffering is not mentioned at all in SB 1076, and the state is declaring that EVERY person with a terminal illness and 6 month prognosis has such a low quality of life that it will remove statutory protections for all of these people, including nearly eliminating the standard of care for doctors prescribing lethal suicide drugs.
+Pain and suffering is not mentioned in the proposed legislation.
+Therefore, the state is declaring that EVERY person with a terminal illness and 6 month prognosis has such a low quality of life that it will weaken statutory protections for the patient and nearly eliminate the standard of care for doctors who prescribe the lethal suicide drugs.